MicrosoftDocs/cpp-docs/docs/cpp/cpp-bit-fields.md

 **END Microsoft Specific**

-If the declaration of a structure includes an unnamed field of length 0, as shown in the following example,
+If the declaration of a structure includes an unnamed field of length 0, as shown in the following example:

 ```cpp
 // bit_fields2.cpp